nikimicallef/MobileNumberSubscriberStorage/README.md

 NOTE: It is possible to import the application within an IDE however the application needs to be run first using the `mvn clean install ` command.
 This will generate the required code in the `target` folder.
 The project might need to be re-indexed.

 ## Improvements
-- The `id` field should not-be auto-incremental.
-Ideally, a random number is used or better yet, a UUID.
+- The `id` field should not be auto-incremental.
+Ideally, a random number is used, or better yet, a UUID.
 - Adding security (authentication and authorization).
 - `null` validation at an API level (rather than at a service layer).
 - Component/integration testing, in order to ensure that the different application layers work well with each other.